 What We Do

-To advance global cancer research, build expertise, improve cancer prevention and cancer screening in low to middle income countries (LMICs), and reduce cancer deaths worldwide, CGH facilitates research efforts through collaboration with U.S. government agencies, foreign governments, non-governmental organizations, and pharmaceutical and biotechnology companies.
+To advance global cancer research, build expertise, improve cancer prevention and cancer screening in low- and middle-income countries (LMICs), and reduce cancer deaths worldwide, the Center for Global Health facilitates research efforts through collaboration with U.S. government agencies, foreign governments, non-governmental organizations, and pharmaceutical and biotechnology companies.
 Some of what we do includes:

 - Monitor NCI’s international collaborations and coordinate international activities across NCI

 - Disseminate information and best practices that drive improvements in cancer research and cancer control

 - Create and strengthen U.S. national, regional, multilateral, and bilateral collaboration and partnerships in health research, cancer research, and cancer control

 - Develop and implement plans relevant to global health to inform cancer control and provide technical assistance as countries work to implement cancer control programs

 - Train investigators and help develop research capacity in global health across the cancer continuum, both in the United States and in the developing world